SpaceFoon/FugsOpusMVMZ/README.md

-# FugsOpusMV
+# FugsOpusMV/MZ

-Use OGG OPUS files in RPG Maker MV with looping!
+Use OGG OPUS files in RPG Maker MV/MZ with looping!

 RPG Maker MV and MZ both have the ability to play  the newer Opus codec for OGG audio files which have better sound at a smaller size.
 The problem is the engine ​doesn't know how to read loop tog data which is important with some BGM/BGSs.